bogde/HX711/README.md

 5. The "get_value" and "get_units" functions can receive an extra parameter "times", and they will return the average of multiple readings instead of a single reading.

-How to Calibrate Your Scale
+# How to Calibrate Your Scale

 1. Call set_scale() with no parameter.
 2. Call tare() with no parameter.
 3. Place a known weight on the scale and call get_units(10).
 4. Divide the result in step 3 to your known weight.
 You should get about the parameter you need to pass to set_scale.
 5. Adjust the parameter in step 4 until you get an accurate reading.

+# How to use
+See the examples section for possible implementations with the different constructors